react-cosmos/react-cosmos/docs/usage/node-api.md

 //   ...
 ```

 Aside from the fixture information showcased above, each fixture object returned also contains a `getElement` function property, which takes no arguments. `getElement` allows you to render fixtures in your own time, in environments like jsdom.
-Just as in the React Cosmos UI, the fixture element will include any decorators you've defined for your fixtures. `getElement` can be used for Jest snapshot testing.
+Just as in the Cosmos UI, the fixture element will include any decorators you've defined for your fixtures. `getElement` can be used for Jest snapshot testing.

 ### Caveats

 The `getFixtures()` API is tricky to work with.

-To create URLs for each fixture, fixture modules are imported in order to retrieve the fixture names of _multi fixtures_.
-Fixture modules are non-standard (JSX or TypeScript files) and often expect a DOM environment.
-Thus calling `getFixtures()` in a Node environment isn't straightforward and Jest with `"jsdom"` [testEnvironment](https://jestjs.io/docs/configuration#testenvironment-string) is the de facto way of using this API.
+To create renderer URLs for each fixture, all fixture modules are imported in order to retrieve the fixture names of _multi fixtures_.
+Fixture modules are non-standard (JSX or TypeScript modules) and often expect a DOM environment.
+Thus calling `getFixtures()` in a Node.js environment isn't straightforward and Jest with `"jsdom"` [testEnvironment](https://jestjs.io/docs/configuration#testenvironment-string) is the de facto way of using this API.

 Jest brings its own array of problems due to its limitations: